francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `9`

-### 27) Give the product code for the most expensive product for the consumer? --- CHECK
+### 27) Give the product code for the most expensive product for the consumer?

 ```
 SELECT productCode